-The PlayStation 4 has had a good few years and that makes choosing our favourite games extremely tough.
+As the PlayStation 4 generation draws to a close, there are now a huge amount of brilliant games to choose from.
 Niche favourites like the mini-epic Ground Zeroes and the gorgeous VR blaster Polybius had to make way for others, but it truly is the breadth of the console's back catalogue as much as the exclusives that gives it its personality.

 A delicious nightmare of a game, Bloodborne sees FromSoft transpose its formula to a richly dark Lovecraftian world, full of horror and splendour in equal measure.
 It's a close cousin of the Dark Souls series, but with its own flavour; action is more aggressive, doing away with the turtling that many players relied on, while the story it spins is more explicit.

 It's a heady mix, and arguably director Hidetaka Miyazaki's strongest game yet; come the end of the generation, it's really between this and Breath of the Wild as to which was the greatest game of the era.